ZMcGroarty/Academic-Advising/pages/home.md

   The College of Liberal Arts prepares students for success in law school.
 All of our 28 departments and programs offer a solid           education that emphasizes the skills needed for scoring well on the LSAT.
 ---
 ## What do Pre-Law Students Major In?
 Law Schools do not favor any particular major, but rather, look for students with critical thinking, analytical reading comprehension and argumentative writing skills.
-All departments and programs in the College of Liberal Arts excel in teaching these skills, which are integral to getting a good score on the LSAT exam — the most crucial factor in law school admissions.
-You can select any of our 35 majors and enhance it with a second major or minor.
-The flexibility to build an impressive and eclectic undergraduate résumé in the humanities and social sciences is a huge bonus when it comes to applying to law school.
+All departments and programs in the College of Liberal Arts excel in teaching these competencies, which are integral to getting a good score on the LSAT exam — the most crucial factor in law school admissions.
+Select any of our 35 majors and enhance it with legal internships, study abroad programs and extracurriculars for an undergraduate résumé that stands out to the best law schools.

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-basic.html